Do I Need A New Furnace?

 6. Your furnace isn’t cycling properly.

 Furnaces “cycle” on and off during normal operation as they warm your home (Roughly 3-5 times per hour).
 When the thermostat detects the inside temperature is below the heating set point, the furnace fires up to warm your home.
 Then, when the thermostat reaches the set temperature, the furnace cycles off, and this process repeats until you are warm & comfy.
 If the performance of your furnace has you thinking it may be operating incorrectly or unlike it normally has in the past, closely monitor its operation.
-Or, as Rich puts it, ask yourself a couple questions: “Does the furnace have a “high cycle rate?” ie. on and off a lot?”
+Or, as Leo puts it, ask yourself a couple questions: “Does the furnace have a “high cycle rate?” ie. on and off a lot?”
 “Does it seem to run most of the time?”
-If the answer is yes to one or both of these questions, Rich continues, “it’s a sure indication the furnace isn’t operating as designed.”
-Call in the qualified pro; Rich of Prescott Furnace Repair Service to look into the possible causes.
+If the answer is yes to one or both of these questions, Leo continues, “it’s a sure indication the furnace isn’t operating as designed.”
+Call in the qualified pro; Leo of Prescott Air Conditioning and Heating to look into the possible causes.
 Most remedies are simple repairs and your furnace will be purring along again in no time!

 7. If Your Furnace Has Had It, It’s Not All Bad News!

 Are you having issues with your furnace?
 Are your gas bills unusually high?
-Contact Rich of Prescott Air Conditioning and Heating Repair at 928-308-1254 or schedule a heating assessment today.
+Contact Leo of Prescott Air Conditioning and Heating Repair at 928-308-1254 or schedule a heating assessment today.